18F/eng-hiring/_pages/interviews.md

 1. A "hire" or "no-hire" recommendation.
 Yes, we're trying to force you to make a hard call.
 If you're not sure, that's a "no-hire".
 2. Justification for that recomendation, based on what you observed during the interview.
 Please be as specific as possible, and include as much detail from your notes as you can.
 Again, focus on what the candidate said or did, rather than how you interpreted it.

-If the written feedback is especially controversial, the Hiring Manager may schedule some time to talk over the feedback.
+If the written feedback is unclear or especially controversial, the Hiring Manager may schedule some time to talk over the feedback.

 <a name="pull-the-plug"></a>
 ## If there’s a disaster, considering ending interviews early

-If something really huge went wrong, or if there’s a massive red flag, talk to Jacob and Esther about possibly ending interviews early.
+If something really huge went wrong, or if there’s a massive red flag, talk the Hiring Manager and Talent about possibly ending interviews early.

 This is a pretty rare and extreme thing; someone would have to exhibit truly out-of-line behavior to consider this.
 For example: repeated sexist behavior, telling an obvious and egregious lie and doubling-down when challenged, showing up to an interview intoxicated, etc (these are all things that have actually happened to me).
 Something this bad is rare, but if it happens it’s not worth continuing.

-If you get a massive red flags: ping Esther and Jacob and we’ll decide if we should stop at this point.
+If you get a massive red flags: ping Talent and the Hiring Manager and we’ll decide if we should stop at this point.